Transit Table Help

 Setting up for Continuous Running

 A Transit may be set up for continuous running, allowing an Active Train to travel through its Transit multiple times without being terminated and re-activated.
 Provided its Transit is set up for continuous running, each time an Active Train completes traveling through its Transit, the Active Train optionally may be automatically reset by Dispatcher so it is ready to run through its Transit again.
-For continuous running, an Active Train must start and end in the same Section, and must be pointed in the same direction when starting and when ending.
 For a Transit to be capable of continuous running, its first Section and its last Section must be the same, and both must be set up for running in the same direction.
-This applies to both manual running of trains and automatic running of trains.
-For more information on setting the continuous running option, visit the help file for the Activate New Train window.
+This applies to both Manual and Automatic running of Trains.

 Specifying Actions for Automatic Running